namanmalik21/namanmalik21/README.md

 Software Developer
 ------------------

-* 🌍  I'm based in Rewari,Haryana,I've been learning to code for 4 Years.
-I started with HTML , but have really found a passion for Full Stack Development
+* 🌍  Embarking on a four-year coding journey 🚀, I began with HTML and later found my true passion in Full Stack Development, specializing in React.js ⚛️, Node.js 🚂, and mastering the art of API integration 🌐—a fruitful progression that continues to fuel my enthusiasm for coding
 * ✉️  You can contact me at [namanmalik21@gmail.com](mailto:namanmalik21@gmail.com)